 The Filter button is very useful as it allows the user to filter the species list to show only the species of interest.
-Please see Filter On/Off Button for more information on the Filter Options that are available for the species filter.
+Please see Species Filter for more information on the Filter Options that are available for the species filter.

 By default, all solid species are separate "single species" phases.
 Gases and Liquids are assigned to Gas and Liquid Phases initially.
 There can only be a single "Gas" phase - all gases and vapours are assigned to this phase, and this cannot be changed.
 There can however be multiple liquid phases - for example some liquids may be an 'aqueous' phase, while others may be an 'oil' phase.
 All non-gas phases are treated identically, so the assignment of the phase here is arbitrary.

 For pyrometallurgy applications, there may be additional "slag" phases.
 In the FEM tab, the user may select from an additional dropdown list and change the phase of a group of species.
 Within each phase the concentration dependence of chemical potential is calculated using only species within that phase; thus a slag phase should have two or more species present.
 If a particular phase is associated with only one species, that species will be removed from the phase and added to the "single species" phases.
 The user is responsible for selecting the species composition of each separate phase (apart from gases, which are all part of the gas phase, and treated slightly differently in having free energy dependent on partial pressure; other phases have no pressure dependence)

 When using molten liquid phases in FEM, do not use the global Auto Phase Change option.
 For example, silver has a melting point of 960C, but can exist as a liquid in a molten phase at much lower temperatures when a lower melting point metal (such as lead) is also present.